yokoffing/ChatGPT-Prompts/README.md

 > * Research `...`.
 Research `...`.
 > * *Then ask your query*

 For queries that are broad, and where Bing isn't initiating searches itself.
-Doesn't alway work.
+Doesn't always work.
 > * Please do a recursive search of at least 4 searches before you answer.
 > * Search recursively (min.
 4x) before replying.
 > * Perform recursive searches at least 4 times.